 How are mentors selected?

 In Spring semester, prospective mentors are asked to submit student research projects.
 The range of topics encompassed by those projects reflects the great diversity of research carried out within the field of dental and craniofacial research.
 These may include (but are not limited to) microbiology, immunology, virology, neuroscience, bone biology, cancer, growth and development, muscle biology, dental materials, oral epidemiology, and research in clinical dentistry.
 The summer research committee matches selected Fellows with mentors.
 This is based on common interests and experience.
-Click here for a list of previous summer research projects from 2008-2012.
 Please note that the mentors and topics do change from year to year, so it may not always be possible to give a student their first choice for a mentor or research area.
+List of previous summer research projects from 2008-2012

 Are there opportunities for Minnesota pre-dental students to do dental research?